FMSC-Measurements/NatCruise/src/FScruiser.Maui/MigrateXamarinTodos.md

 ﻿# Todo

  - [ ] Change AutomationProperties to SemanticProperties
+ - [ ] Switch NatCruise.Core TaskExtentions to use ILogger rather than ILoggingService

 ## Update Converters
 Maui Community Toolkit has updated some of the converters used.